xuanngo2001/cust-live-deb/README.md

 * It can remaster on top of itself.

 It comes in 2 flavors:
 * min: Strict minimum system with JWM light-weight window manager.
-From here, you can add your desired applications.
+From there, you can add your desired applications.
 * std: Standard system includes minimum system + common applications.

 # Usage